-I received a complimentary copy of this book from Barbour Publishing and was under no obligation to post a review.
+I received a complimentary copy of this book from Barbour Publishing but was under no obligation to write a review.

-Some places this book can be purchased are:
+This book can be purchased at: